 The iGrill 2 comes with two probes but can handle up to four probes if you want to buy more (sold separately).
 It has a magnetic base as well and should be stored indoors between uses.
 This option has a digital temperature display and a 200-hour battery life, priced at $99.

-The iGrill 3 is compatible specifically with Spirit II and Genesis II gas grills (and Genesis II LX grills if you have a pre-2019 model), so you'll need the iGrill 2 or iGrill Mini for charcoal grills or grills from other Weber model lines.
+The iGrill 3 is compatible specifically with Spirit II and Genesis II gas grills (and Genesis II LX grills made prior to 2019), so you'll need the iGrill 2 or iGrill Mini for charcoal grills or grills from other Weber model lines.
 It does not have an LED display on the face of the probe "hub," so it's best for people that want to monitor their cooking progress solely from their smartphone.
 Unlike the other iGrill options, it "permanently" mounts to the side table in a cutout found on the supported models, so it's designed with weather resistance in mind.
 Bonus: it can keep track of your remaining fuel, too!
 It has a 250-hour battery life and retails for $99.

 Weber offers both meat probes and ambient temperature probes that are double crimped for increased water resistance.
 The probes are all interchangeable between the different iGrill types.